Mainframework/HugstonOne/README.md

 - 1 To make it more accessible to users
 - 2 Connecting to Hugston Repository for curated models
 - 3 Adding chat between HugstonOne Users for real time talk
-- 4 Integrating better memory options like Memos Framework
+- 4 Integrating better memory options
 - 5 Build for Linux, MacOs, Mobile Platforms.